Gann Square of Nine – How to Trade Using This Forecasting Tool

-Gann as primarily a trader know for his market forecasting abilities combining a mix of geometry, astrology and ancient math techniques.
-Gann started trading at the age of 24 and was religious by nature, reflected in some of his work.
-Gann was also a 33rd degree Freemason, to which some attribute his knowledge of ancient mathematics.
+He is primarily known for his market forecasting abilities, such as the Gann square of nine which combine a mix of geometry, astrology, and ancient math techniques.
+Gann started trading at the age of 24 and was a religious man.

-For the most part, Gann’s works have been open to interpretation with many of his methods of trading being far from simple.
-Therefore, to trade based off Gann’s methods requires some serious practice and significant effort on the part of the day trader.
+For the most part, Gann’s works have been open to interpretation.
+Therefore, to trade based on Gann’s methods requires extensive practice and understanding.

 Among the many trading methods known to Gann, the square of nine is quite popular.

 Squares, circles, and triangles are the three most common geometric shapes that form the basis for most of Gann’s work.

 Gann’s wheels and squares are some of the most common applications and form the cornerstone of Gann’s work.

 For example, Square of nine, Square of 144 and the Hexagon are some of the many works from Gann that are popular.

 The square of nine or Gann Square is a method which squares price and time.
 The Gann square of nine gets its name because if you look at the above chart again, the number 9 represents the completion of the first square.